3rd Lancashire Artillery Volunteers: Hundred Days

 IV Corps had now closed up to the west bank of the St Quentin Canal.
 On the night of 30 September/1 October the New Zealand Division established a bridgehead and attacked the following morning.
 Lieutenant-Col Mason was put in temporary command of 'Right Group' supporting the New Zealanders, with CXXIII Bde from 37th Division under command as well as CCX and CCXI Bdes of 42nd DA.
 Each brigade pushed forward a section to engage any enemy movement seen across the canal.
 Each battery in the group was also firing captured enemy guns and ammunition in addition to its own guns.
 Next day the battery commanders reconnoitred positions to cover the canal crossings and bridging sites.
 By 4 October there were signs of enemy withdrawals, and over the following days the brigade moved up, firing in support of the advancing New Zealanders (the Second Battle of Cambrai).
 On 9 October the infantry of 42nd (EL) Division relieved the New Zealanders and next day the artillery followed up to Fontaine-au-Pire.
 On 12 October 125th Bde took over the front including the bridgeheads that the New Zealanders had established a cross the River Selle.
 The Germans desperately tried to retake these bridgeheads and there was hard fighting, with CCX Bde firing at their movements.
 A/CCX Bty suffered two guns knocked out on 15 October by the German fire.
 42nd (EL) Divisional Engineers bridged the Selle on the nights of 17–19 October, and the advance resumed at 02.00 on 20 October (the Battle of the Selle).
 Having moved up to Briastre, CCX Bde fired a barrage in support of the divisional attack.
 This was only partially successful, so while CCX Bde fired protective standing barrages, a new attack was prepared and launched at 16.00 behind a barrage containing 10 per cent smoke shells; this was completely successful.
 125th Brigade attacked again on 23 October, then the New Zealanders passed through to the subsequent objectives, with CCX Bde providing a creeping barrage fired from Solesmes.
-At the end of the day the brigade moved forwards to Romeries.
+At the end of the day the brigade moved forward to Romeries.